Phoma glomerata: Ecology

 Because Phoma glomerata is a plant pathogen, it will use its targeted host to gain nutrients.
 P. glomerata is a common pathogen to many plants around the world including Vitis vinifera, Conifers, Lycopersicon esculentum, Malluspumila, Solanum tuberosum, dicots, and Prunus persica.
 Besides being a soil fungi it is also found in some marine systems, especially in some aquatic animals like crayfish.
 Numerous Phoma species can be found in animals so it is possible that Phoma glomerata is found in animals.
 P. glomerata can cause leaf spots, phoma blight, and root rot.
 There are also reports of wilting and many other symptoms in plants.
 P. glomerata has occasionally caused discoloration in mozzarella cheese and possesses the ability to decompose wool.
 P. glomerata can grow on common building materials such as wood, cement, oil painted surfaces, and paper.

 P. Glomerata can be found all over the world, with documentations in parts of North America, Australia, Europe, Africa, and Asia.
 It has optimal growth ranges from 25 °C to below 37 °C and a preferred water content of 0.90.

-It is important to note that P. glomerata is one of the many plant pathogens that plays a role in the phoma sensu lato species complex.
+P. glomerata is one of the many plant pathogens that plays a role in the phoma sensu lato species complex.

 Life cycle of the phoma sensu lato complex.

 The sensu lato species complex begins when the plant is first infected.
 When the infection spreads through the production of pycnidia, it will weaken the plant, making it available to be colonized by other Phoma species.
 When a species that produces cankers in plant tissue infects the plant, it causes the plant to fracture at the canker because of dead tissue build up.
 The pycnidia can land on the ground by falling from the plant or air and become dormant in the soil.
 The pycnidia can spread to other plants through the soil or by becoming airborne.